varnish/Varnish-Book/varnish_book.rst

    The definition of anonymous backends within a director also yields all the normal properties of a backend.

    And a director must have a name.
-   The simplest directors available are the round-robin director and the random director.
+   The simplest directors available are the *round-robin* and the *random* director.

-   A round-robin director takes only the backends as arguments.
+   A *round-robin* director takes only a backend list as argument.
    This director type picks the first backend for the first request, then the second backend for the second request, and so on.
    Once the last backend have been selected, backends are selected again from the top.
    If a health probe has marked a backend as sick, the round-robin director skip it.

-   The random director picks a backend randomly.
+   The *random* director picks a backend randomly.
-   It has one per-backend parameter called ``weight``, which provides a mechanism for balancing the traffic to the backends.
+   It has one per-backend parameter called ``weight``, which provides a mechanism for balancing the selection of the backends.
+  The selection mechanism of the random director may be regarded as traffic distribution if the amount of traffic is the same per request and per backend.

-   It also has a director-wide counter called ``retries``, which increases every time the director selects a sick backend and tries to find a healthy server.
+   The random director also has a director-wide counter called ``retries``, which increases every time the director selects a sick backend.
+   The next backend to be selected depends on the selection method (i.e. random, round-robin, or hash) of the director.
    ..
-TODO for the author: double check the purpose of the ``retries`` counter.
+TODO for the author: is the counter set to 0 after a health backend is found?

    .. include: vcl/random_example.vcl
      :literal: